 - Know your company's policy and procedures on how to handle this situation. - Greet everyone who enters your business, thieves try to remain unnoticed. - Place a surveillance camera behind the cash register facing the front counter and at the entry and exit doors. - For a camera to be useful, it needs to provide good quality images with high resolution and be in good working order.
-Also, post the name and phone number of the person who can access the system near the monitor(s) if the video is secured with a password. - Keep a clean, well-lit business, inside and out.
+Surveillance video recordings should always be recorded from a separate secured area, inaccessible to criminals or employees without a security function. - Keep a clean, well-lit business, inside and out.